-WorkSafe will introduce temporary item codes to allow medical practitioners, physiotherapists, occupational therapists, osteopaths, chiropractors, exercise physiologists, psychologists and accredited mental health social workers to deliver services via telehealth.
-A fee schedule of the available item numbers will be located on WorkSafe website and Claims Manual in the coming days.
+WorkSafe introduced temporary item codes to allow medical practitioners, physiotherapists, occupational therapists, osteopaths, chiropractors, exercise physiologists, psychologists and accredited mental health social workers to deliver services via telehealth.
+A fee schedule of the available item numbers is located on the WorkSafe website and Claims Manual.

 Why is this important?

 The new item codes allow workers to access essential health services in their home if they enter self-isolation and reduce the risk of exposure to COVID-19 for vulnerable people in the community.

 This is a temporary measure and will be reviewed regularly.

 WorkSafe expects all health professionals providing telehealth services to injured workers as part of the Victorian Workers' Compensation Scheme to integrate the principles of the Clinical Framework for the Delivery of Health Services (Clinical Framework) into their daily practice.

 It is expected that telehealth services are provided when clinically appropriate and should not replace face-to-face consultations unless there is a need.

 - achieve optimal clinical, functional and vocational outcomes for injured workers;

 - be provided in accordance with the Clinical Framework and in a timely manner having regard to the best interests of injured workers;